jchraibi/designpatterns/patterns/pattern1.md

 Secure Supply Chain Design Pattern

 # Overview
-The goal of this Opinionated Design is to provide guidance on how a DevSecOps approach could be ‘architected’/implemented for a successful adoption across multi-cluster environments.
+The goal of this Opinionated Design is to provide guidance on how a DevSecOps approach could be architected or implemented for a successful adoption across multi-cluster environments.

 # Overall Architecture